Sounds of the Past Haunt the Walt Disney Concert Hall

 All in all, the evening was unlike any classical music concert I have ever attended.
 While sometimes hard to recognize, the obscure music and foreign instruments brought blood to a very specific moment in world history.
 Mixed with poetry in a variety of languages including Arabic, Hebrew, and even the Quechua language of the ancient Aztecs, the music was haunting and set off a different emotional charge than a more typical classical repertoire.
 I want to thank the LA Phil for presenting such eclectic concerts and giving our community a chance to experience something so cutting edge, yet at the same time so historically significant.

-Written by Julie Lipson
+Julie Lipson